Aferz/flask/README.md

   var heroe = flask.value('heroe'); // Superman
 ```

 Such impressive, isn't it?
 Let's step it further.
-With Flask you can inject parameters by reference just enclosing the value into the symbol <b>%</b><i>(Configurable)</i>:
+With Flask you can inject parameters by reference just enclosing the value between the symbol <b>%</b><i>(Configurable)</i>:

 ```javascript